Truth be told, this is your chance to get up, close and personal with the best!

-The erudite siblings, Amish and Bhavna Roy, who have co-authored the book Dharma: Decoding the Epics for a Meaningful Life, and Himalayan monk Om Swami, who is a best-selling author and an authority on all things dharma and karma, got together over a video call to answer some of the life’s biggest questions.
+The erudite siblings, Amish and Bhavna Roy, who have co-authored the book Dharma: Decoding the Epics for a Meaningful Life, and Om Swamiji, who is a best-selling author and an authority on all things dharma and karma, got together over a video call to answer some of the life’s biggest questions.
 The answers will help one live a meaningful and fulfilling life.
 The conversation will have you transfixed.

 And here’s the thing, when three wise people talk, it’s best to soak in the wisdom and not interrupt the flow.
 That’s what I am choosing to do.
 I bring to you an invigorating conversation between Om Swami, Amish and Bhavna Roy.
 What’s common between the three?
 All three are best-selling authors.
 Besides that?
 They are an authority on matters such as dharma and its practical application.

 Amish and Bhavna talking about their collaboration on the book revealed that it was actually their other sibling Anish Tripathi, Amish’s twin, who planted the idea of the book in the mind of this sister-brother author duo.
 The book explores practical, philosophical lessons from our epic the Mahabharat, and from Amish’s fiction books, the Shiva Trilogy and Ram Chandra series.
 The authors have made the concept of dharma highly accessible by presenting it through a series of conversations between characters who are like you and I.